 The IEEE Author Center is a standalone site for journal authors that provides a one-stop shop to learn about publishing with IEEE.
 This comprehensive source of up-to-date content is written from the author’s perspective in simple, engaging language and is easily viewed in mobile.
 The content is organized to follow the author’s path through the publishing process, from writing the article through to post-publication.

 Authors must submit manuscripts that conform to the IEEE approved styles (either Word or LaTex).
 Specifically, authors must submit their manuscripts in the double-column IEEE format typical of most Transactions, Journals, and Letters published by IEEE.
-Authors should ensure that submitted manuscripts fit into 4 pages and graphics are of acceptable quality.
+Authors should ensure that submitted manuscripts fit into 4 pages (excluding reference page) and graphics are of acceptable quality.

 1) The technical content is still limited to 4 pages.
 This limit will be strictly enforced to keep the letters concise and to the point, in the original spirit of AWPL.

 2) It is now acceptable that the reference list extends to a 5th page.
 This will provide sufficient space for thorough referencing without competing with technical content.